-An example of a relation oriented map as opposed to an object oriented map.
-The relations are described according to the library at that stage of development (Young et al 2013).
-Click map to see big version and use ctrl + and - to zoom in and out.
+An example of a relation-oriented map as opposed to an object-oriented map.
+The relations are described according to the library at that stage of development (Young et al. 2013).
+Click the map to see a larger version, and use ctrl + and - to zoom in and out.

 1. RELATIONS IN SYSTEMS THAT ARE DEPICTED WITH NODES AND CONNECTORS (typically objects connected with lines or arrows)